jts272/pp5-retro-replay/README.md

 | 4000 0025 0000 3155 | 3D Secure authentication |
 | 4000 0000 0000 0002 | Generic decline          |

-View the [full test card reference](https://stripe.com/docs/testing) for other methods.
+View the [full test card reference](https://stripe.com/docs/testing) by Stripe for other methods.

 ## Project introduction

 Retro Replay is a web-based e-commerce platform, powered by Django and Stripe.
-It operates on a B2C model, where customers can pay by card for one, or multiple items in the store.
+It operates on a B2C model, where customers can pay by card for either one or multiple items in the store.
 Items are added to their basket, followed by a secure checkout page.
 The user is provided with an order confirmation email and they may view past orders on their profile page.